laravel/docs/octane.md

 In this example, if the `Service` instance is resolved during the application boot process, the HTTP request will be injected into the service and that same request will be held by the `Service` instance on subsequent requests.
 Therefore, all headers, input, and query string data will be incorrect, as well as all other request data.

 As a work-around, you could either stop registering the binding as a singleton, or you could inject a request resolver closure into the service that always resolves the current request instance.
-Or, the most recommended approach is simply to pass the specific request information your object needs to one of of the object's methods at runtime:
+Or, the most recommended approach is simply to pass the specific request information your object needs to one of the object's methods at runtime:

 ```php
 use App\Service;